jfm-data/jfm-data.github.io/_posts/2022-03-29-GOT-explains-crypto.md

   <img align="center" src="https://preview.redd.it/byag8z8jyyx21.jpg?auto=webp&s=81c6a847a5cc8e50995d048ff8aa837b40762b24" style="max-height: 90%; max-width: 90%;">
 </p>

-With the disappointing last 4-seasons of HBO's 'Game of Thrones' a suppressed and distant memory, I have begun re-reading the series with untainted pleasure.
-Not only are the world-building and character developments incredible, but throughout the rich text, <b>there is wisdom</b> that stews in my mind for days after reading.
-The one gnawing on my brain right now is the riddle that Varys poses to Tyrion in <i>A Clash of Kings</i>...
+With the disappointing last 4-seasons of HBO's Game of Thrones a suppressed and distant memory, I have begun re-reading the series with untainted pleasure.
+Not only are the world-building and character developments incredible, but throughout the rich text, there is philosophy and wisdom that stews in my mind for days after reading.
+The one gnawing on my thoughts right now is the riddle that Varys posed to Tyrion in <i>A Clash of Kings</i>.

-><blockquote style="background-color:rgba(235, 235, 235, 0.7); font-size:20px; text-align: left; padding:24px; letter-spacing: 0px;"> “In a room sit three great men, a >king, a priest, and a rich man with his gold.
+><p style="background-color:rgba(235, 235, 235, 0.7); font-size:20px; text-align: left; padding:24px; letter-spacing: 0px;"> “In a room sit three great men, a >king, a priest, and a rich man with his gold.
 Between them stands a sellsword,
 >a little man of common birth and no great mind.
-Each of the great ones bids him slay the other two.<br> ‘Do it,’
+Each of the great ones bids him slay the other two.<br> <i>‘Do it,’
->says the king, ‘for I am your lawful ruler.’ <br> ‘Do it,’ says the priest, ‘for I command you in the names of the gods.’
+  >says the king, ‘for I am your lawful ruler.’br> ‘Do it,’ says the priest, ‘for I command you in the names of the gods.’
-><br>‘Do it,’ says the rich man, ‘and all this gold shall be yours.’ <br>So tell me – who lives and who dies?”</blockquote>
+  ><br>‘Do it,’ says the rich man, ‘and all this gold shall be yours.’</i> <b><br>So tell me – who lives and who dies?”</b></p>

 So why do their holders claim it's the future?
 Why do people believe that one token of outdated software is worth $46,000 now and how one day it will be worth $100K... or even $1M?